olin/clubs/defunct/AccessibilityAlliance.md

 * Have fun!

 ## Officers and Roles
 Prime Minister of Accessibility: The person who organizes events and money and things, and is head boss kind of.
-Currently Charlie Weiss.
 Other roles as requested.

 ## Transition Protocol